 What can you do?

 - Keep your landscape plants healthy.
 Trees stressed by drought, construction damage, wounding or frost damage are often colonized by Cytospora.
+Don't prune your Colorado spruce tree unnecessarily, and allow it to keep its branches all the way to the ground if possible.

 - Prune out dead branches early to reduce the spread of the disease by spores.
 Prune the branch back to a lateral branch at least 30 cm (12”) away from any visible canker.